Rohit-515/OCR_app_ColPali_Qwen2VL/README.md

 ### How to run it on your own machine
-This README provides a step-by-step guide on how to run OCR App using Colpali Byaldi and Qwen2-VL models in your device locally.
+This README provides a step-by-step guide on how to run OCR App using new Copali byaldi library for Qwen2-VL model in your device locally.

 ### First most step clone the github repo with this link below
 ```bash